muccc/autokey3d/README.md

 AutoKey3D (formerly known as PhotoBump) is a software to create 3D models for key blanks, bumpkeys and regular keys.

+This Fork will use for the AKAB (All Keys are beautiful) project to milling key profiles.

 ### About

 Written by Christian Holler (:decoder).
 For questions, send an email to: